Conformal Coating PCB: 7 Reasons Why You Need It

 Provides Complete Protection

 This coating provides resistance to various chemical attacks, such as corrosion.
-Without using a conformal coating, your PCB is at risk, and some fragile components can be prone to damage during exposure to extreme temperatures.
+Without a conformal coating, your PCB is at risk, and some fragile components can be damaged during exposure to extreme temperatures.

 Apply to the surface of the PCB before packaging or use.jpg